eloone/mergejs/README.md

 ## Features

-* List the js files to merge in order in a merging conf file
+* List the js files to merge in order in a simple text file
-* Comment out a file that should not be merged, yet you want to keep it in the merging conf file
+* Comment out a file that should not be merged, yet you want to keep it in the list text file
 * Specify the name of the merged file
 * [option] Minify the resulting merged file
 * [option] Specify the name of the minified file